-- 4.66 Since the merger regime is voluntary, merger parties who have made an application may proceed with their anticipated merger or with further integration of their completed merger, as the case may be, at their own risk before CCCS issues a decision. - 4.67 However, section 58A allows CCCS to impose interim measures, that is, directions it considers appropriate to prevent merger parties from taking any action that might prejudice CCCS' ability to consider the merger situation further and/or to impose appropriate remedies.
-Such directions may also be issued as a matter of urgency to prevent serious, irreparable damage to persons or to protect the public interest. - 4.68 Interim measures may, for example, comprise include of directions that (i) stop the acquiring party from implementing the merger; (ii) prohibit the transfer of staff; or (iii) set limits on the exchange of commercially sensitive information such as customer lists and prices; or, where for example the merger has already been implemented, (iv) require a merger to be dissolved or modified.
+- 4.69 Interim measures may include directions that (i) stop the acquiring party from implementing the merger; (ii) prohibit the transfer of staff; (iii) set limits on the exchange of commercially sensitive information such as customer lists and prices; or, (iv) where for example the merger has already been implemented, require a merger to be dissolved or modified.
 In the case of anticipated mergers, CCCS may give a direction prohibiting the merger parties from acquiring control or equity interests.
-In situations where the merger situation does not involve the acquisition of shares, CCCS may give a direction to require the merged entity not to proceed further with the transaction or take further steps to implement the merger until the Application has been determined. - 4.69 Section 58A(1) of the Act provides that interim measures may be imposed when CCCS has reasonable grounds for suspecting that the merger situation under consideration has resulted, or may be expected to result, in an SLC within the meaning of section 54 of the Act.
-Section 67(1A) allows CCCS to impose interim measures in similar circumstances in relation to mergers that have not been notified to it but that are under investigation.
-As a matter of practice, however, CCCS is unlikely to use this power unless it believes that there is a real possibility that the merger situation will give rise to an SLC.
-The fact that CCCS has imposed interim measures does not rule out eventual clearance of the merger situation. - 4.70 Once interim measures have been imposed, CCCS will consider any reasoned requests for waiver to provide the parties with the flexibility required to run their business. - 4.71 CCCS may publish interim measures that it imposes on its website.
+In situations where the merger situation does not involve the acquisition of shares, CCCS may give a direction or take further steps to implement the merger until the Application has been determined. - 4.70 Section 58A(1) of the Act provides that interim measures may be imposed when CCCS has reasonable grounds for suspecting that the merger situation under consideration has resulted, or may be expected to result, in a SLC within the meaning of section 54 of the Act.
+Section 67(2) allows CCCS to impose interim measures in similar circumstances in relation to mergers that have not been notified to it but that are under investigation.
+As a matter of practice, however, CCCS is unlikely to use this power unless it believes that there is a real possibility that the merger situation will give rise to a SLC.
+The fact that CCCS has imposed interim measures does not rule out eventual clearance of the merger situation. - 4.71 Once interim measures have been imposed, CCCS will consider any reasoned requests for waivers which are necessary to provide the parties with the flexibility required to run their business. - 4.72 CCCS may publish interim measures that it imposes on its website.